MacSourcePorts/MSPNotes/ECWolf.md

 ### Why is Mac Source Ports doing a build of this port?
 This port does make signed and notarized releases but not of Apple Silicon.
 Though they do still build for PowerPC which is neat.

+### Versioning/Release strategy:
+None.
+Last official Mac build was in 2012.

 ### Build System:
 Cmake